 This doesn’t mean you have to give up on coffee or your favorite preworkout.
 But you should consider setting a 3 p.m. or so cutoff time (assuming you aren’t up all night working).
 If that’s impossible, have your strongest, largest dose of caffeine in the morning and taper off from there.

 There’s nothing wrong with a bedtime snack.
 In fact, we LOVE them.
 But having too much too late at night is going to mess with your sleep.
 Ever gone to bed super-full?
 It may make you drowsy initially, but it’s also going to cause you to toss and turn, meaning you’re not actually getting good sleep or in a REM cycle.

 Don’t be that person that saves 2,000 calories for after dinner.
 No good diet is going to promote that.
-Get into a bedtime routine, have a small snack (casein protein will ward off hunger cravings) and drink some magnesium.
+Get into a bedtime routine, have a small snack of protein and carbs. and drink some magnesium.
 Why?
 Because the benefits are tremendous.

 You live for the snooze button.